masoncfrancis/masons-guides/nyc/gettingaround.md

 ### How To Pay Your Fare

-Subway fare costs $2.75.
+Subway fare costs $2.90.
 If you transfer between trains in a station or to a bus you won't have to pay an extra time.

 There are two ways to pay your fare: OMNY and MetroCard.

+**Note: MetroCard will be phased out by 2024**

 #### OMNY